Infrared Sauna Benefits

 What are some common misconceptions about infrared saunas and their benefits?

+Unfortunately, these saunas do not burn more calories than exercise, so they shouldn’t replace exercise.
+Additionally, they can’t cure diseases, either.
+However, there are still many incredible health benefits to infrared sauna sessions, such as improved blood flow, cardiovascular health, and muscle recovery.
 Plus, these saunas aren’t for everyone – if you’re pregnant, very young, elderly, or on certain medications, you shouldn’t use these saunas.
-An infrared sauna should be part of your healthy lifestyle – not a substitute for a healthy lifestyle.
+An infrared sauna should be part of your health and wellness routine– not a substitute for a healthy lifestyle.

 What scientific studies have been conducted on the benefits of infrared saunas?